leolace/leolace/README.md

 ### Ooi 👋

-aprendendo programação.
+Aprendendo programação.

-⚡ Fun fact: Quase morri quando eu era recém-nascido ✨
+⚡Fun fact: quase morri quando eu era recém-nascido ✨

 <!--
 **leeool/leeool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.